ggarra13/mrv2/README.md

 gcc or clang instead of Visual Studio's CL.exe.

-As a convernience for Windows users, DLLs, includes and .lib files for those libraries are provided in mrViewer's windows/win32 and windows/win64 directories.
+As a convernience for Windows users, DLLs, includes and .lib files for those libraries are provided in mrv2's windows/win32 and windows/win64 directories.

 libintl and libiconv are not updated often.